Cost Guides

 Exterior painting cost in Toronto

-Exterior pricing varies wildly by substrate.
-Aluminum siding is the cheapest because prep is mostly washing.
+Exterior pricing varies widely by substrate.
+Aluminum siding is the most affordable because prep is mostly washing.
 Brick and stucco command a premium because they need masonry-rated coatings, careful patching, and (for brick) a lifetime commitment to repaint cycles.

 Cabinet painting cost in Toronto

-If your kitchen is structurally sound, refinishing cabinets is often 75–85% cheaper than replacing them.
-We typically charge $3,200 for a small kitchen (10–15 doors) up to $9,500 for a large kitchen with an island.
+If your kitchen is structurally sound, refinishing cabinets is often far less expensive than replacing them.
+Pricing scales with the size of the kitchen — from a small kitchen of 10–15 doors up to a large kitchen with an island.
 The finish is sprayed in our dust-controlled shop using catalyzed conversion varnish — far more durable than wall paint.
+Contact us for a free quote on your kitchen.

 How to compare quotes properly